 CG 525 Digital Painting: Composition and Color (3 cr.)
-Prerequisite(s): None

 This course covers the principles of composition and color theory in developing atmosphere, narrative, and information presentation in digital media.
 The limitations of digital color production, organization of the third dimension in digital environments, and issues of lighting and texture are explored.